Topdu/OpenOCR/docs/unirec.md

 ## Introduction

-**UniRec** is good at recognizing plain text (words, lines, paragraphs), formulas (single-line, multi-line), and mixed text-and-formulas content.
-You only need to use a screenshot tool to select the text area from a paper and paste it into the \[[ModelScope Demo](https://www.modelscope.cn/studios/topdktu/OpenOCR-UniRec-Demo)\] or \[[Hugging Face Demo](https://huggingface.co/spaces/topdu/OpenOCR-UniRec-Demo)\].
-After clicking Run, the recognition will be completed automatically
+**UniRec-0.1B** is a unified recognition model with only 0.1B parameters, designed for high-accuracy and efficient recognition of plain text (words, lines, paragraphs), mathematical formulas (single-line, multi-line), and mixed content in both Chinese and English.

+It addresses structural variability and semantic entanglement by using a hierarchical supervision training strategy and a semantic-decoupled tokenizer.
+Despite its small size, it achieves performance comparable to or better than much larger vision-language models.

 ## Get Started with the UniRec